 I did not get involved in much more than intramurals, as I had a tight schedule most of my 2 years at the university.

 Where are you currently employed?
 Please describe your position.

-I am currently employed with the Daytona Cubs Professional Baseball Club, in Daytona Beach FL.
-We are the advanced single A affiliate of the Chicago Cubs.
-I am the Corporate Sales Manager with the team.
+I am currently employed with the Montgomery Biscuits Professional Baseball, in Montgomery, AL. We are the double A affiliate of the Tampa Bay Rays.
+I am the Corporate Account Executive with the team.
 During the offseason, I do mostly sales calls and meetings with clients, and potential clients.
-During the season I am in charge of various community events, as well in game activities, and meet and greets.
+During the season I am in charge of making sure my client’s needs are met, and checking in with them whether in the suites or the seats/venues.
 When we have an away game during the season, I will again be making sales calls, and making sure existing clients are happy, and getting what they were contracted.